awsteiner/o2scl/doc/o2scl/sphinx/usage.rst

 - O2SCL_ENABLE_ACOL - Internal flag to tell the makefiles if ``acol`` is to be compiled.
 This is set by default unless the configure script is specified with ``--disable-acol``.
-- O2SCL_EOS - Internal flag to tell the makefiles if the O\ :sub:`2`\ scle library is to be included.
-The end-user should not need to use this.
 - O2SCL_FAST_TEST - Internal flag to speed up testing so that travis-ci.org builds don't time out.
 This constant is defined by the ``--with-fast-test`` option in homebrew.